-- Apply a beginning understanding of the teaching profession in regard to its historical context, the implications of the profession, and the role played by various educational delivery systems in contemporary society to their future plans in education: - 2.
-Compose a beginning philosophy of education that incorporates: - a. relevant theories of educational philosophy, - b. models of education. - c. addresses the needs of diverse learners in the 21st century classroom environment, and - d. is aligned with the standards outlined by the New Hampshire Department of Education, the Interstate Teacher Assessment and Support Consortium (InTASC,) and other state and national boards; - Apply comprehensive knowledge and skills of literature, science, mathematics, social sciences, and humanities/ fine arts/world language to the ways in which society transfers such knowledge to its youth; - 4.
-Write a paper on a topic of current educational significance, demonstrating the graduate's ability to make informed decisions in regard to an in-depth study in a particular area of interest based on the student's chosen goals, teaching field, and the need for continued learning; - Create a portfolio that demonstrates beginning knowledge of the skills and dispositions of a highly effective teacher based upon the NH Department of Education Certification requirement, InTASC Standards, and related state and national standards; - 6.
+- Apply a beginning understanding of the teaching profession in regard to its historical context, the implications of the profession, and the role played by various educational delivery systems in contemporary society to their future plans in education; - 2.
+Compose a beginning philosophy of education that incorporates: - a.
+Incorporates relevant theories of educational philosophy, b.
+Includes at least one major model of education and explains how it aligns to one theory of education. - c. addresses the needs of diverse learners in the 21st century classroom environment, and d. is aligned with the standards outlined by the New Hampshire Department of Education, the Interstate Teacher Assessment and Support Consortium (InTASC,) and other state and national boards; - Apply comprehensive knowledge and skills of literature, science, mathematics, social sciences, and humanities/fine arts/world language to the ways in which society transfers such knowledge to its youth; - 4.
+A paper on a topic of current educational significance, demonstrating the graduate's ability to make informed decisions in regard to an in-depth study in a particular area of interest based on the student's chosen goals, teaching field, and the need for continued learning; - 5.
+Create a portfolio that demonstrates beginning knowledge of the skills and dispositions of a highly effective teacher based upon the NH Department of Education Certification requirement, In TASC Standards, and related state and national standards: - 6.
 Create a lesson plan for instruction that aligns with content standards outlined by the New Hampshire Department of Education for the student's intended area of endorsement.